lucasfcosta/blog/_posts/2023-03-16-processes.md

 For example, maybe someone forgot to reply to an important email, and it caused a delay in a project.
 So, the company decides to implement a new process where team members must acknowledge receipt of all important emails within a specific timeframe.

-**In cultures that are afraid of failure, heavy-weight processes are inevitable**.
+**In culture that's afraid of failure, heavy-weight processes are inevitable**.
 It's a never-ending cycle.
 As soon as one failure gets addressed, another one is bound to happen sooner or later, and a new process will have to be put in place.

 And there's something else that's funny about processes.
 After a few months or years, they can become so ingrained in our way of doing things that we start to forget why they even exist in the first place.